russellgordon/teaching/src/site/notes/Current Courses/Grade 11 Introduction to Computer Science/Tasks/Runway to the Culminating Task.md

 > For those interested, Mr. Gordon will lead a side-lesson on how to get started using the Apple News app as an example:
 >
 > ![IMG_2355.jpeg|225](/img/user/Attachments/IMG_2355.jpeg)

+#### B – Learn How to Use Charts

+If you are up for a challenge, [Swift Charts](https://developer.apple.com/documentation/charts) is a great framework that makes it relatively straightforward to build a variety of dadta visualizations into your app.

+Here is a [great introduction to using Swift Charts](https://www.kodeco.com/36025169-swift-charts-tutorial-getting-started); this could be completed and added to your portfolio as evidence under the Knowledge evaluation category.